azharullah/purgecompletedk8sjobs/README.md

 # PurgeK8sJobs

-PurgeK8sJobs is package to completed Kubernetes Jobs.
+PurgeK8sJobs is package to purge the completed Kubernetes Jobs.

 ### Why PurgeK8sJobs?